azuyalabs/yasumi/README.md

 Yasumi's calculation is provider-based (i.e. by country/state), making it easy to add new holiday providers that calculate holidays.

-- Pure PHP
+- Pure PHP with a straightforward API
-- Straightforward API
 - Framework-agnostic
 - Use of Providers to easily extend and expand new Holidays
 - Common Holiday Providers